 Education at Charlotte House allows each pupil to learn at a pace that is appropriate to them.
 Opportunities are offered to enable the more able pupils to develop fully their abilities.

 All lessons are differentiated to ensure every girl is sufficiently challenged to help them achieve all of which they are capable.
 In some cases it may be deemed necessary for the SENCO or Head of Department to develop a learning programme for a ‘gifted’ child and or work with them on a one-to one or small group setting.

-We are attend master-classes in Sports, Geography and have teams who attend challenges in Science, General knowledge, Spelling and Maths.
+Prep girls can attend master-classes in Sports, Geography and have teams who attend challenges in Science, General knowledge, Spelling and Maths.
 Visiting specialists are also invited to provide activities to stretch the girls’ capabilities.
 We have strong links with other local schools to share our strengths and resources.

 We acknowledge we have many girls who have talents honed outside of school: they are encouraged to share their skills with the school community whether it is demonstrating their skills in an assembly or talking to their peers about their achievements.

 Our aim is to encourage and motivate every girl to achieve her full potential.